 Eating disorders rarely have a single cause, but we do know that sexual trauma can play a part.
 And unfortunately, sexual trauma is a major problem for girls and women.

-A recent study from the National Women’s Law Center found that 1 in 6 of the teen girls surveyed said they had been harassed in the last six months.
-One in 5 girls between 14 and 18 years old reported being sexually assaulted, and 6 percent of all girls surveyed said they had been raped.
+One study found that 1 in 6 teen girls was harassed in the last six months.
+One in 5 girls between 14 and 18 years old reported being sexually assaulted.
+And 6% of girls surveyed said they had been raped.

 Sexual harassment may include making comments about a person’s appearance, body parts, sexual orientation, or sexual activity.
 These comments may be said out loud, performed using gestures or written using texts or social media.
 Their intention is to hurt, offend or intimidate another person.
 Regardless of how they are communicated, they are always inappropriate and need to be addressed.

 Sexual harassment turns into assault when it gets physical.
 This is when someone tries to kiss or touch someone who doesn’t want it.
 Rape is when a person forces someone else to have sex with them.

 Given the statistics, it’s not uncommon for parents to have been sexually harassed, assaulted, and even raped in the past.
 This may make them hesitant to treat sexual trauma too seriously.
 They may have developed a coping mechanism of downplaying the impact of their own sexual trauma.
 But it’s important to know that our girls need protection against and action when sexual trauma occurs.
 Every person deserves to have sovereignty over their bodies, regardless of the situation.

 Eating disorders and sexual trauma

 Sexual trauma is associated with the development of eating disorders.
 There are many reasons for eating disorders.
 But traumatic experiences, especially those involving the body, are some of the most strongly correlated event-based triggers for eating disorders.